jassuwu/college8/20XW82 - DATA MINING/NotesOfSlides/1_3_Chapter2.md

 4. **Quantile-Quantile (Q-Q) Plot**: Graphs the quantiles of one univariate distribution against the corresponding quantiles of another.
 5. **Scatter Plot**: Each pair of values is a pair of coordinates and plotted as points in the plane.
 6. **Loess (Local Regression) Curve**: Adds a smooth curve to a scatter plot to provide better perception of the pattern of dependence.

+## Data Cleaning

+### Importance

+- Data cleaning is one of the biggest problems in data warehousing.
+- Tasks include filling in missing values, identifying outliers, smoothing out noisy data, correcting inconsistent data, and resolving redundancy caused by data integration.

+### Handling Missing Data

+- Data may not always be available due to various reasons such as equipment malfunction, inconsistency with other recorded data, data not entered due to misunderstanding, etc.
+- Missing data may need to be inferred.
+- Methods to handle missing data include ignoring the tuple, filling in the missing value manually, or automatically with a global constant, the attribute mean, the attribute mean for all samples belonging to the same class, or the most probable value.

+### Handling Noisy Data

+- Noise is a random error or variance in a measured variable.
+- Incorrect attribute values may be due to faulty data collection instruments, data entry problems, data transmission problems, technology limitation, inconsistency in naming convention, etc.
+- Methods to handle noisy data include binning, regression, clustering, and combined computer and human inspection.

+### Binning for Data Smoothing

+- Binning methods include equal-width (distance) partitioning and equal-depth (frequency) partitioning.
+- After partitioning the data into bins, the data can be smoothed by bin means, bin median, or bin boundaries.

+### Data Cleaning as a Process

+- Data discrepancy detection involves using metadata (e.g., domain, range, dependency, distribution), checking uniqueness rule, consecutive rule and null rule, and using commercial tools.
+- Data scrubbing uses simple domain knowledge to detect errors and make corrections.
+- Data auditing involves analyzing data to discover rules and relationships to detect violators.